AhmedNader42/Database-Internals/Part I - Storage Engines/Chapter01-Overview.md

   - Better for spatial locality (If a memory location is accessed then its nearby memory locations will be accessed soon)
   - This is great when we need to access an entire record's data, but more expensive when fetching a single column

-- Column-orients: Store the values of the same column together
+- Column-Oriented: Store the values of the same column together

   - Partition the data vertically, Meaning values for the same column are stored contiguously on disk
   - Great fit for analytical workloads that compute aggregates, such as finding trends, computing averages